yunawuuu/finalProject/README.md

 ## Code
 I am evaluating on how the code works.
 I should be able to run it on my computer.

+# End of project
+When the semester is over you will lose access to this repository because it is attributed to the Fall 2023 classroom organization.
+If you would like to preserve this exact repository, get in touch.
+Alternatively, you can create a separate repository for this project on your own GitHub account.
+Then you will clone that new repository to your computer and copy the files from this project repository to this new repository, commit and push them so they live on your own account.

+You will lose some of my feedback, pull requests, etc. but otherwise keep your work.